yogeshpowar/blog/_posts/2023-12-25-WhyDoItAtAll.md

 Assuming adequate resources,

-a.
-Why cook food at home when we can order delicious, healthy, or affordable food from outside?
+1. Why cook food at home when we can order delicious, healthy, or affordable food from outside?
-b.
-Why bake a cake instead of getting it from a bakery?
+2. Why bake a cake instead of getting it from a bakery?
-c.
-Why maintain a kitchen garden instead of purchasing vegetables from the market?
+3. Why maintain a kitchen garden instead of purchasing vegetables from the market?
-d.
-Why maintain your car/bike when you can send it to a mechanic with just a message?
+4. Why maintain your car/bike when you can send it to a mechanic with just a message?
-e.
-Why install your operating system when you can buy off-the-shelf software that updates automatically?
+5. Why install your operating system when you can buy off-the-shelf software that updates automatically?
-f.
-Why DIY at all?
+6. Why DIY at all?
 Or why not DIY?
-g.
-Why work when you already have enough in banks or on paper?
+7. Why work when you already have enough in banks or on paper?

 The obvious benefits of DIY include:
 - Cost-effectiveness